 Farming is hard you guys!
 Even on a small scale, there are highs and lows.
 The weather is constantly changing, the bugs make your beautiful produce look like warfare, some things just never grow, others catch diseases or this year the over abundance of rain kills them.
 Then there is the never ending battle with the weeds……..you get my point right?

 Something new for us this year is okra.
-I have personally always like okra, but my husband, well he WAS a different story.
+I personally have a on again off again relationship with, but my husband, well he WAS a different story.
 Last year I started getting okra from our friends at Bain Home Gardens and found ways to hide it in cooking.
 I bet you’re not surprised to know that he actually does like it.
 So of course we’re growing it!
 The type pictured below is a red variety (please forgive the weeds) It’s going to be so good!
 Oh and eggplant too!

 As always we’re growing tomatoes, cucumbers, and peppers.
 Unfortunately our tomatoes have not enjoyed all this rain, but we’re hopeful that some are still salvageable.
 Cucumbers on the other hand are producing well.
 Peppers are taking their time growing, but they have begun to flower.
 So we’re just patiently waiting.